yifanzhu1592/Trinity-Introduction-to-Programming/README.md

 # Trinity-Introduction-to-Programming
-The programs I write in the course "Introduction to Programming" at Trinity
+This repository contains programs I write in the course "Introduction to Programming" at Trinity College Dublin